EDCD/EDMarketConnector/README.md

 * Requires the Python "imaging-tk", "iniparse" and "requests" modules.
 On Debian-based systems install these with `sudo apt-get install python-imaging-tk python-iniparse python-requests` .
 * Run with `./EDMarketConnector.py` .

+On all platforms charting Cmdr statistics additionally requires verison 2.3.0 or later of the [openpyxl](https://pypi.python.org/pypi/openpyxl) module.

 Packaging for distribution
 --------